 Act Three: Return (Steps 10—12)

-The third act typically includes steps 10–12, generally beginning with the road back—the point in the story where the hero must recommit to the journey and use all of the growth, transformation, gifts and tools acquired along the journey to bring closure to the final conflict.
+The final stage typically includes steps 10—12, generally beginning with the road back—the point in the story where the hero must recommit to the journey and use all of the growth, transformation, gifts and tools acquired along the journey to bring a decisive victory against their final conflict.

-From this event, the hero will also be resurrected, by dying either literally or metaphorically, and then beginning anew as a self-actualized being, equipped with internal knowledge about themselves, external knowledge about the world, and experience.
+From this event, the hero will also be “reborn,” either literally or metaphorically, and then beginning anew as a self-actualized being, equipped with internal knowledge about themselves, external knowledge about the world, and experience.

 At the end of the third act, the hero returns home to the ordinary world, bringing back the gifts they earned on their journey.
-In the final passages, the hero is shown transformed, and both the hero and their perception of the ordinary world is compared with what they once were.
+In the final passages, both the hero and their perception of the ordinary world are compared with what they once were.

 The 12 steps of the Hero’s Journey

-The following guide outlines the 12 steps of the Hero’s Journey and represents a framework and guiding principles for the creation of a Hero’s Journey story.
-You don’t necessarily need to follow the explicit cadence of these steps as we’ll list them, but they should act as checkpoints to the overall story.
+The following guide outlines the 12 steps of the Hero’s Journey and represents a framework for the creation of a Hero’s Journey story template.
+You don’t necessarily need to follow the explicit cadence of these steps in your own writing, but they should act as checkpoints to the overall story.

-We’ll also use Tolkien’s The Hobbit as a literary example for each of the steps of the Hero’s Journey.
-The Hobbit does an exemplary job not only of following the Hero’s Journey, but it’s also an example of how checkpoints can exist in more than one place in a story, or how they may deviate from the typical 12-step process of the Hero’s Journey.
+We’ll also use JRR Tolkien’s The Hobbit as a literary example for each of these steps.
+The Hobbit does an exemplary job of following the Hero’s Journey, and it’s also an example of how checkpoints can exist in more than one place in a story, or how they may deviate from the typical 12-step process of the Hero’s Journey.

 1. The Ordinary World

-The ordinary world in the Hero’s Journey introduces the hero in their first appearance in the story.
-An introduction to the ordinary world shows the reader the hero’s backstory—who the hero is, where they come from, their world view, culture, and so on.
+This stage in the Hero’s Journey is all about exposition.
+This introduces the hero’s backstory—who the hero is, where they come from, their worldview, culture, and so on.
 This offers the reader a chance to relate to the character in their untransformed form.

 Characters in the ordinary world may or may not be fully comfortable or satisfied, but they don’t have a point of reference to compare—they have yet to leave the ordinary world to gain the knowledge to do so.

-The Hobbit begins with the introduction of Bilbo in the Shire as a respectable and well-to-do member of the community.
+The Hobbit begins by introducing Bilbo in the Shire as a respectable and well-to-do member of the community.
 His ordinary world is utopian and comfortable.
-Yet, even within a world that is largely uninterested in the concerns of the world outside of the Shire, the reader is provided a backstory: that even though Bilbo buys into the comforts and normalcy of the Shire, he still yearns for adventure—something his neighbors frown upon.
-This ordinary world of the Shire is disrupted with the introduction of Gandalf—“the mentor”—who is somewhat uncomfortably invited to tea.
-Upon their first meeting, Bilbo rejects Gandalf’s initial “call to adventure.”
+Yet, even within a village that is largely uninterested in the concerns of the world outside, the reader is provided a backstory: even though Bilbo buys into the comforts and normalcy of the Shire, he still yearns for adventure—something his neighbors frown upon.
+This ordinary world of the Shire is disrupted with the introduction of Gandalf—the “mentor”—who is somewhat uncomfortably invited to tea.

 2. Call to Adventure

-The call to adventure in the Hero’s Journey is the initial internal conflict that the protagonist hero faces, that drives them to the true conflict that they must overcome.
-The true conflict must be resolved through the events of the journey, and that drives the personal transformation of the hero.
+The call to adventure in the Hero’s Journey structure is the initial internal conflict that the protagonist hero faces, that drives them to the true conflict that they must overcome by the end of their journey.

-The call to action occurs within the ordinary world of the character and represents another opportunity for the writer to build on the characterization of the untransformed hero protagonist by detailing how they respond to the initial call.
+The call occurs within the known world of the character.
+Here the writer can build on the characterization of the protagonist by detailing how they respond to the initial call.
 Are they hesitant, eager, excited, refusing, or willing to take a risk?

-Bilbo’s call to adventure takes place at tea as the dwarves leisurely enter Bilbo’s home, followed by Gandalf, who identifies Bilbo as the group’s missing element—the burglar, and the lucky 14th member.
+Bilbo’s call to adventure takes place at tea as the dwarves leisurely enter his home, followed by Gandalf, who identifies Bilbo as the group’s missing element—the burglar, and the lucky 14th member.

-In Bilbo’s home, Bilbo and his ordinary world is emphasized by his discomfort with his rambunctious and careless guests.
-Yet as the dwarves sing stories of old adventures, caverns, and lineages, which introduce and foreshadow the conflict to come, a yearning for adventure is stirred in Bilbo.
+Bilbo and his ordinary world are emphasized by his discomfort with his rambunctious and careless guests.
+Yet as the dwarves sing stories of old adventures, caverns, and lineages, which introduce and foreshadow the conflict to come, a yearning for adventure is stirred.
 Though he still clings to his ordinary world and his life in the Shire, he’s conflicted.
 Should he leave the shire and experience the world, or stay in his comfortable home?
 Bilbo continues to refuse the call, but with mixed feelings.